cabforum/forum/Bylaws.md

 **Affiliate:** An entity that directly or indirectly controls, is controlled by, or is under common control with, another entity.
 Control for the purposes of these Bylaws shall mean direct or indirect beneficial ownership of more than fifty percent of the voting stock, or decision-making authority in the event that there is no voting stock, in an entity.

-**Forum Meetings:** Face-to-face plenary meetings of Voting Members and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Meetings:** Face-to-face plenary meetings of Voting Members, Probational Certificate Issuers and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

  **Forum Member:** See "Member".

-**Forum Teleconferences:** Teleconference plenary meetings of Voting Members and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.
+**Forum Teleconferences:** Teleconference plenary meetings of Voting Members, Probational Certificate Issuers and Associate Members as scheduled from time to time, and does not include meetings such as Subcommittee, subgroup, committee, or PAG meetings.

-**Member:** The total of "Voting Members", "Associate Members" and "Interested Parties".
+**Member:** The total of "Voting Members", "Probational Certificate Issuers", "Associate Members" and "Interested Parties".

 **Member Mail List:** The email list-serv maintained by the Forum or CWG for communications by and among Forum or CWG Voting Members and Associate Members.
 The Member Mail List is not available to Interested Parties or Other Parties.